open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/core/register-cluster.md

 ```

 ## Troubleshooting

-* The managed cluster status is not ture.
+- The managed cluster status is not true.

-  For example, checking managedcluster and get below result.
+  For example, the result below is shown when checking managedcluster.

   ```
   $ kubectl get managedcluster
   NAME                   HUB ACCEPTED   MANAGED CLUSTER URLS   JOINED   AVAILABLE   AGE
   <managed cluster name> true           https://localhost               Unknown     46m
   ```

   There are many reasons for this problem.
-You can use below commands to get more debug info.
-If the provided info can't help, please log an issue to us.
+You can use the commands below to get more debug info.
+If the provided info doesn't help, please log an issue to us.

   On the hub cluster, check the managedcluster status.

   ```
   kubectl get managedcluster <managed cluster name> -oyaml # kubectl get managedcluster cluster1 -oyaml
   ```

   On the hub cluster, check the lease status.

   ```
   kubectl get lease -n <managed cluster name> # kubectl get lease -n cluster1
   ```

   On the managed cluster, check the klusterlet status.

   ```
   kubectl get klusterlet -o yaml
   ```